-Size and scale: Given the small size and scale of the development in relation to the overall size of the designated sites identified, the likelihood of any direct, indirect or cumulative effects on these designated sites arising from the construction and operation of the proposed development is low.
+Size and scale: Having regards to the small size and scale of the development in relation to the overall size of the designated sites identified, there is no likelihood of any direct, indirect or cumulative effects on these designated sites arising from the change of use of the existing building.

 Land-take: There will be no land-take from any designated site.
 There will be no interference with the boundaries of any designated site.

-Distance from Natura 2000 site or key features of the site: There are five Natura 2000 sites within 15km of the application sites.
-The closest of these is Annaghmore Lough SAC and this is 5.4km south-east of the application site.
-There is no connectivity between the application site and this SAC and therefore significant effects upon this SAC can be ruled out.
-The site is also 40km upstream of Lough Forbes SAC and Ballykenny-Fisherstown SPA.
-This extensive hydrological distance is sufficient to ensure that significant effects will not arise on either of these sites.
+Distance from Natura 2000 site or key features of the site: There are 16 Natura 2000 sites within 15km of the application sites.
+The closest of these is Tullaghanrock Bog SAC and this is 2.8km northeast of the application site.
+There is no connectivity between the application site and this or any other SAC / SPA and therefore significant effects upon these sites can be ruled out.